 As an Amazon Associate I earn from qualifying purchases.
 For more information please visit my disclosure page

 I feel I must warn you before I begin.
 This burger is not for the faint of heart.
-It's big.
-It’s hearty.
-It’s piled high with delicious caramelized onions and lots of melty fontina cheese.
-Oh, and it’s awesome!
+It's big, very big, super beefy and it's piled high with delicious caramelized onions and lots of melty fontina cheese.

 Now on to what I put in this beast of a burger.

 I wanted them not only to be caramelized but to boast the flavors of a French Onion Soup.

 Slice the onions super thin.
 You can do this either by hand or with a mandolin.

 I heated up a pan with butter AND oil and added the onions in.